APJohns/Kathy-Barry-Piano/README.md

 ﻿# Kathy-Barry-Piano
 Developed by Ashley Johns

 A website for Kathy Barry, a piano teacher located in Bolton, MA.
+Note: "About" and "Contact" pages are not yet included.

+Planned features:
+  Page loading wheel
+  Google Maps on "Contact" page

 Known Issue:
-Not yet compatible with edge (navitems are not where they sould be and stick out at the bottom of the page).
+  Not mobile friendly